wulechuan/wulechuan-ts-echarts-vue2-component/文档集/说明书/ReadMe.en-US.md

 > ###### Notice 2
 >
 > Note that when working with JavaScript, for the `import` statement in your app, the `from` part points to the *npm module id* `@wulechuan/echarts-vue2-component`.
 Internally with the help of the `main` property metioned in the `package.json` of its, that statement in fact points to this file:\
-> `@wulechuan/echarts-vue2-component/源代码/发布的源代码/javascript/index.vue`.
+> `@wulechuan/echarts-vue2-component/源代码/发布的源代码/javascript/index.js`.
 >
 > But there're still some differences between the two.
 The *npm module id* exports not only the `class` and the constants, but also a implicit TypeScript namespace.
-While the `.../javascript/index.vue` exports **NO** namespaces.
-So if your don't import the *npm module id*, but import the javascript edition `index.vue` file instead, then your code editor might miss some Types defintions, therefore you are facing the lack of some Type inferences.
+While the `.../javascript/index.js` exports **NO** namespaces.
+So if your don't import the *npm module id*, but import the javascript edition `index.js` file instead, then your code editor might miss some Types defintions, therefore you are facing the lack of some Type inferences.
 Since most of us are happy to work with Types declarations alongside pure JavaScript codes, I suggest you always import the *npm module id*.
 That is, do this:
 >
 > ```js
 > import WlcEcharts from '@wulechuan/echarts-vue2-component'